VictoriaMetrics/VictoriaMetrics/deployment/docker/victorialogs/fluentbit/README.md

-# Docker compose Fluentbit integration with VictoriaLogs using given below protocols:
+# Docker compose FluentBit integration with VictoriaLogs

+The folder contains examples of [FluentBit](https://docs.fluentbit.io/manual) integration with VictoriaLogs using protocols:

 * [loki](./loki)
 * [jsonline single node](./jsonline)
 * [jsonline HA setup](./jsonline-ha)

-The folder contains the example of integration of [fluentbit](https://docs.fluentbit.io/manual) with Victorialogs

 To spin-up environment `cd` to any of listed above directories run the following command:
 ```